bparanj/crystal/computer/components/capacitor.md

 9. Power factor correction: Capacitors can improve the power factor in AC circuits by compensating for inductive loads.

 In summary, capacitors are essential components in various electronic circuits for energy storage, filtering, coupling, decoupling, timing, smoothing, tuning, motor starting, and power factor correction.

+1. Form of energy: Capacitors store electrical energy in the same form - as an electric field.
+They do not transform it into another form of energy.

+2. No transformation: Unlike batteries, which convert electrical energy to chemical energy during charging and back to electrical energy during discharging, capacitors maintain the energy in its electrical form throughout.

+3. Storage mechanism: The energy is stored in the electric field created between the charged plates of the capacitor.

+4. Quick response: This direct storage of electrical energy allows capacitors to charge and discharge very quickly compared to batteries.

+5. Conservation: The energy put into a capacitor (minus small losses due to resistance) is the same energy you get out when you discharge it.

+6. Voltage dependent: The amount of energy stored is related to the square of the voltage across the capacitor.

+This property of storing energy without transformation makes capacitors useful in many applications where rapid energy storage and release is needed, such as in flash photography, power smoothing in electrical circuits, and short-term backup power supplies.

+Would you like to explore more about the applications of capacitors or delve deeper into the physics of how they store energy?

 Capacitors solve several problems in electronic circuits, depending on their application.
 Some of the main problems that capacitors help solve include: